A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Constellation Design

 For Case (i) in Algorithm \ref{algc}, the solution is optimal with respect to all metrics in Table \ref{table1}, since all principal angles between the two points are equal to $\frac{\pi}{2}$.
 For Case (iii), the diametral set ensures that no zero principal angles exist between points in the constellation, and, additionally, mapping all geodesics at their midpoint provides good performance in terms of chordal distance.
 In Case (ii) and Case (iv), the geodesic mapping is adjusted through a single parameter, $x$.
 For Case (ii), compared to Case (iii), having only two vector pairs allows an adjustment that can be used to further enhance performance.
 In Case (iv), this adjustment becomes necessary to ensure a nonzero DP, since two diametral sets are involved.
 Both cases are illustrated in Fig. \ref{fs} for $T=4$, $M=2$, where the dotted line indicates the value of $x$ that minimizes the UB when $N=2$.
 Remarkably, in Fig. \ref{fsa} (Case (ii)), the optimal mapping point is the same across all metrics.
 In contrast, in Fig. \ref{fsb}, choosing the value of $x$ that maximizes DP slightly reduces the chordal and geodesic distances, though this value remains close to the one that minimizes UB.
 In general, for Case (ii) and Case (iv) with any $T$ and $M$, we select the value of $x$ that maximizes DP.
 In all observed scenarios, this $x$ is close to the value that minimizes UB (although this value varies slightly with $N$).
-As a result, choosing DP instead of UB has only a minor impact on the resulting constellation points and, consequently, a negligible effect on error performance (see Section \ref{ubdp}), while it is worth noting that the proposed algorithm supports both options.
+As a result, choosing DP instead of UB has only a minor impact on the resulting constellation points and, consequently, a negligible effect on error performance (see Section \ref{ubdp}).
+Furthermore, \cite{sparse} showed that the UB expression in Eq. (\ref{ubc}) may not always be fully adequate for sparse matrices, which further justifies our default choice of the DP criterion.